GJuceviciute/potatotomato-classifier/README.md

 # Potato-tomato classifier
-It's a basic classifier trained with? resnet 18 on pictures obtained using Bing Search API.
+It's a basic classifier trained with resnet 18 on pictures obtained using Bing Search API.
 It was inspired by and heavily based on fastai lessons (available here: https://course.fast.ai) and book "Deep Learning for Coders with Fastai and PyTorch: AI Applications Without a PhD" which you can buy or read as interactive Jupyter Notebooks for free.

 In order to "play" with the potato-tomato classifier, you can:
 - use the notebook (you will have to download the export.pkl file and then uncomment the commented lines and run it all)